turingschool/curriculum-site/module3/lessons/intro-to-cypress-prework.md

 So far in your time at Turing, you've learned a lot about unit testing.
 The paradigm you've learned so far is testing individual functions with unit tests to verify that they produce the same output every time, and testing the interactions between those functions (integration tests).

-We haven't tested anything on the DOM - our whole testing perspective has been from the developer's point of view.
-This makes sense - after all, tests are there to tell us if something in our codebase breaks!
+We haven't tested anything on the DOM yet.
+So far, our testing has been from the developer's point of view, focused on ensuring that our codebase functions correctly.
+However, since our apps are built for users, we also need to verify that they work from their perspective!

 However, because the apps we build are meant to be used by, well, _users_, it's also important that we ensure that our apps work from their perspective!